siraben/ti84-forth/README.md

 Wouldn't it be great to have a programming language on the TI-84+ that's much faster than TI-BASIC but easier to understand and as low level as assembly?
-Forth is just that.  (read _Starting FORTH_ for an excellent introduction to Forth).
+Forth is just that.
+(Read _Starting FORTH_ for an excellent introduction to Forth).
 It's low level, it's simple, but also _easy to type_, especially when you're on a calculator with a non-QWERTY keyboard.
 It is a very powerful language, allowing you to